 As outlined in the introduction, the proper handling of data flows and data flow changes is essential for WfMS, which shall be broadly applicable.
-However, with few exceptions (e.g. [12]), data flow changes and their influence on running WF instances have been factored out by existing approaches so far.
+However, data flow changes and their influence on running WF instances have been totally factored out by existing approaches so far.
 In particular, in some approaches (e.g., WF models based in Petri Nets), the flow of data can be only modeled in an implicit way or mixed with control flow specification.
 Doing so aggravates any check of compliance in conjunction with data flow changes.

-In Section 4.2, we discuss how Axiom 1 can be ensured in conjunction with data flow changes.
-To provide a basis for discussion, in Section 4.1, we first summarize the necessary background information about data flow modeling in our approach.
+In the sequel, we discuss how Axiom 1 can be ensured in conjunction with data flow changes.
+To provide a basis for discussion, we first discuss some details about the modeling of data flows in ADEPT.

-4.1.
-Data flow basics
+4.1 Data Flow Basics in ADEPT

 The data flow between activities is modeled by connecting input/output parameters of WF activities with global variables (data elements).
 Thereby each activity input parameter is mapped to exactly one data element by a read data edge and each activity output parameter is connected to a data element by a write data edge.
-An example is shown in figure 2(a).
-Activity A writes data element d1 which is then read by activity B. For the modeling of such a data flow schema (DF schema) a number of correctness properties must be met.
-The most important one is that for each activity the data flow ensures that all mandatory input parameters will be supplied at runtime.
+An example is shown in Fig. 2a.
+Activity A writes data element d_1 which is then read by activity B. For the modeling of such a data flow schema (DF schema) a number of correctness properties must be met.
+The most important one is that for each activity the data flow ensures that all mandatory input parameters will be supplied at runtime (i.e., no bad surprises will occur when invoking activity programs).

 At runtime, different versions of a data object may be stored for a data element.
 For each write access, always a new version is created, i.e., data objects are not physically overwritten.
 Holding different versions is important for the context-dependent reading of data elements as well as for rollback operations in case of failures.
-To simplify matters, we assume that the data element values are logged within the execution history, i.e., for each started activity X the values of the data objects read by X and for each completed activity

-Y the values of the data objects written by Y are stored together with the respective history entry (cf. figure 2(c)).
+To simplify matters, we assume that the data element values are logged within the execution history, i.e., for each started activity X the values of the data objects read by X and for each completed activity Y the values of the data objects written by Y are stored together with the respective history entry (cf. Fig. 2c).

-4.2.
-Checking compliance for data flow changes
+4.2 Checking Compliance for Data Flow Changes

 Changes of a DF schema may become necessary in conjunction with control flow schema changes (e.g., removing associated data edges of an activity to be deleted) or may have to be applied independently in order to re-link data edges or data elements (e.g., if errors in the modeled data flow have to be corrected).
-To modify DF schemes, our approach offers operations for adding and deleting data elements as well as data edges.
+To modify DF schemes, ADEPT offers operations for adding and deleting data elements as well as data edges.

-Taking the compliance property from Axiom 1, all conditions set out for control flow changes (cf. Theorems 1 and 2) must be further fulfilled.
-Additionally, it is required that each started or finished activity (of the respective WF instance) would have read and each finished activity would have written the same data element values also on the new schema.
+Taking the compliance property from Axiom 1, all conditions set out for control flow changes (cf. Theorem 1 and 2) must be further fulfilled.
+Additionally it is required that each started or finished activity (of the respective WF instance) would have read and each finished activity would have written the same data element values also on the new schema.
 The compliance of a WF instance in case of DF schema changes can be easily checked based on the following conditions.

-Theorem 3 (Data Flow Changes).
-Let S = (N, D, ...) be a correct WF Schema with DF schema DFS and let I be a WF instance on S with reduced execution history $\mathcal{H}{red}$ and marking $M^S = (NS, ES)$ .
-Assume that $\Delta$ transforms S into a correct WF schema S' = (N', D', ...) with DF schema DFS'.
+Theorem 3 (Data Flow Changes) Let S = (N, D, ...) be a correct WF Schema with DF schema DFS and let I be a WF instance on S with execution history \mathcal{H}{red} .
+Assume that Δ transforms S into a correct WF schema S' = (N', D', ...) with DF schema DFS'.